 If you’re the type who likes reading and following instructions, the process shouldn’t be so hard for you.

-But, if you’re the type who prefers a more simple approach to signing up, then you might need to take a few extra steps.
+But, if you’re the type who prefers a more simple approach to signing up (like what Windscribe has accomplished), then you might need to take a few extra steps.

 After signing up with ibVPN, you will be taken to a downloads page, where you select the platform of your choice.

 This automatically starts the download, and the installation process is no different from any software.
 It’s a fairly simple process.

 Once the installation is completed, you have to place your login credentials before reaching the main menu.

 Product Interface: Lots of text

 While there’s a 1-click connect option, the main menu is filled with lots of options and information that could seem daunting for novice VPN users.